 - In the western comedy Cat Ballou, "Hole in the Wall".

-- In Pirates of the Caribbean III, "Shipwreck" - the city built out of pirate ships used as headquarters for the pirate council.
+- Pirates of the Caribbean: At World's End: "Shipwreck" - the city built out of pirate ships used as headquarters for the pirate council.

 - An outlaw town named Hell featured in two of J.T.
 Edson's western novels: Hell in the Palo Duro and Go Back to Hell.

 - The Undertaker encounters an Outlaw Town in Canyon of Death, the third book of The Western series The Undertaker by George G. Gilman.

 - A subversion in the Honor Harrington books: Erewhon is a planet founded by an alliance of Mafia families hoping to set up shop outside the reach of any existing law enforcement agency.
 Over the centuries, they evolved into a planet that was still run by those families, and still carried with it many of the old traditions, but which also had some of the strictest law enforcement in the galaxy.